marwahaha/qaoa-reference/README.md

 | SK Model            | 1-12       | infinite size                               | see formula                               | ?                                   | [Farhi+ 2019](https://arxiv.org/abs/1910.08187)                                                                                                  |
 | Max Independent Set | 1          | any                                         | at least $$O(n/d)$$                       | so far, No (KM project in progress) | [Farhi+ 2020](https://arxiv.org/abs/2004.09002)                                                                                                  |

+wishlist:
+* add any results from Marika's papers
+* add QUBOs at p=1
+* add any results from Stuart's thesis
+* Eleanor and Zhihui's paper on Grover with QAOA

+Limitations on performance at low depth:
+* Farhi's can't see the whole graph papers
+* Bravyi paper

 ## Choosing optimal parameters

 At high depth, the algorithm's success is dependent on choosing the best parameters.
 Strategies to make this easier include:
 * Fourier method and interpolation method ([Zhou+ 2018](https://arxiv.org/abs/1812.01041))
 * Variational methods that alternate between a computer and quantum computer ([Farhi+ 2014](https://arxiv.org/abs/1411.4028))